So why this blog? There are quite a few entertaining ones on this topic already that I love reading.

-Buy one Chicken Sandwich (Aussie translate: chicken burger) at Burger King; get one Free!
+Buy any Chicken Sandwich (translation: Chicken burger) from Burger King, get one Free!

 And so on….

 Not Starbucks though.
-Starbucks is so popular that they don’t need coupons, it seems.
+Starbucks is so popular that they don’t need regular coupons, it seems.

 Ok, so I remember getting burger coupons for McDonald’s and Hungry Jacks in Australia too… but like, once every few months in that mini coupon booklet I mentioned that most Aussie households get.
 These are every week.
 Every week.